 - Install Complete Certificate Chains: End-entity SSL/TLS certificates are generally signed by intermediate certificates rather than a CA’s root key.
 Make sure that any intermediate certificates are installed on your web server to provide browsers with a complete certification path and avoid trust warnings and errors for end users.
 Your CA will be able to provide you with any necessary intermediates; SSL.com’s customers can use our Intermediate Certificate Download page to retrieve intermediate bundles for many server platforms.

 - Use Current SSL/TLS Protocols (TLS 1.2 or 1.3): In late 2018, all major browser vendors announced plans to deprecate TLS 1.0 and 1.1 by the first half of 2020.
-As of Chrome 72 (released January 30, 2919), Google has deprecated TLS v1.0 and v1.1, and plans to end support for these protocols in Chrome 81.
+Google deprecated TLS v1.0 and v1.1 in Chrome 72 (released January 30, 2919), and plans to end support for these protocols in Chrome 84 (expected to be released in July 2020).
 Widespread browser support of earlier SSL/TLS versions, such as SSL v3, is long gone.
 While TLS 1.2 is currently the most widely-used version of the SSL/TLS protocol, TLS 1.3 (the latest version) is already supported in the current versions of most major web browsers.